skailasa/msc-thesis/plan.md

 - Approximately the same algorithmic structure, the same algorithmic complexity + ease of implementation in comparison to the AFMM.

 Figures required:

-None
+- [DIAGRAM] of surfaces for three main operators in 3D.

-### Algorithm structure
+### Algorithm structure and analysis

+- Get same computational complexity (Justify from L Ying), but doesn't even have to be super long - just the specific reasons as to why it's bounded by the same complexity i.e. something based on how the kernel evaluations are of lower/same complexity as calculating the coefficient products in analytic FMM.

 - Introduction to the least squares problem following Ying. i.e. including concept of surfaces and how they're used. including computation of matrix inverse.

-- [DIAGRAM] of surfaces for three main operators in 3D.

 Figures required:

 - Figures demonstrating the concept of check/equivalent surface for the three main operators.
 3D is preferable.

-### Analysis
+### Summary

-- Get same computational complexity (Justify from L Ying), but doesn't even have to be super long - just the specific reasons as to why it's bounded by the same complexity i.e. something based on how the kernel evaluations are of lower/same complexity as calculating the coefficient products in analytic FMM.

 - Some differing practical bottlenecks.
     - Inversion of ill-conditioned kernel matrix required for each step.